35m Sprint Test

 Tips for Best Results

-- Focus on explosive first steps to maximize acceleration.
+- Focus on explosive starts to maximize acceleration.

-- Drive your knees high during the acceleration phase.
+- Drive your arms powerfully during the sprint.

 Interpreting Your Results